 Temple and morning market in Mae Hong Son

-Darkness turned into light and suddenly clouds drifted over the valley and the airport, as well as over the small lake with Wat Chong Klang temple.
+Darkness turned into light, and suddenly, clouds drifted over the valley and the airport, as well as over the small lake with Wat Chong Klang temple.

-Wat Phra That Doi Kung Muu has this Shan/Tai Yai Burmese touch.
-With the slim pagoda, at this place whitewashed and crowned with a golden top.
-This white colour comes to its right in this morning atmosphere.
-It is almost like you expect snow here.
-The temple with its two pagodas enshrines the relics of one of the chief followers of the Lord Buddha.
-These relics were brought from Mawlamyine previously Moulmein in Myanmar.
-While another stūpa next to it was built in 1872 by Phraya Singhanatracha who was the first governor of Mae Hong Son.
-This stūpa embodies relics of Śāriputra that were carried here from the city of Mandalay.
+Wat Phra That Doi Kung Muu has a Shan/Tai Yai Burmese touch.
+With the slim pagoda, at this place, whitewashed and crowned with a golden top.
+This white colour comes to its right in the early morning atmosphere.
+It is almost like you anticipate snow here.
+The temple, with its two pagodas, enshrines the relics of one of the chief followers of the Lord Buddha.
+These relics were brought from Mawlamyine, previously Moulmein, in Myanmar.

-Kung Muu means stupa in the Shan language by the way.
+Kung Muu means stupa in the Shan language, by the way.

 We snapped our mandatory photos and appreciated the morning cool.
-At this time you can also catch some of the early morning ceremonies and routines going on at the temple.
+At this time, you can also catch some of the early morning ceremonies and routines going on at the temple.

-In the afternoon we would return to the park and the lake by Wat Chong Klang.
+In the afternoon, we would return to the park and the lake by Wat Chong Klang.